 Similarly, Quorn are making inroads in the US vegetarian and vegan market.
 For example in January 2020 they announced that Hooters “UNreal Wings” will be made using Quorn Vegetarian Meatless Wings.

 Regarding the quality of the protein, the Quorn website carried an article in April 2020 “Quorn protein builds muscle better than milk protein”.
 It reported on a university study showing that Quorn mycoprotein stimulates post-exercise muscle building to a greater extent than milk protein.
-The study tested the effect on young men following a bout of strenuous resistance exercise, and there are plans to extend the study to other groups of individuals.

 So, is Quorn a good idea?